I’m pretty sure some businesses are using the plot from the movie, How to Lose a Guy in 10 Days, as the inspiration for forging customer relations.

 Instead of eating all the snacks in the house, setting up a tent in the lounge or quietly sobbing I decided to use this time constructively.
 I went onto a few local customer feedback websites and rated the bed provider’s delivery service – horrible, sad face emoticon, thumbs down emoticon – you get the picture.
 While I did this, my ever-determined spouse got hold of the factory manager and told him that they can either deliver the bed tonight or we’ll be heading over to get a refund the next day.

-The bed was eventually delivered that night, but a simple case of ill prepared drivers had a ripple effect that the business may not even fully realise.
+The bed was eventually delivered that night, but a simple case of ill prepared drivers had a ripple effect that the business may not become aware of until sales begin to decline and returns flood in.
 Such as:

 - The cost of fuel and mobile calls as the driver went from one location to another, phoning us to say they’d be there in 20 minutes.
 Keep in mind that they’d had 5 days to prepare for the delivery.